etactica/owrt_pub_feeds/README.md

 Public feeds for OpenWRT.

-Eventually these all desire to move upstream, but they start here
+These are maintained for two purposes:
+1. Develop new or alternate packages prior to upstream inclusion
+2. Provide updates to packages when upstream has frozen or moved on

+In other words, there are two sorts of packages here.
+Firstly, immature, untested, possibly even unused packages.
+And secondly, well tested packages for older builds.

+Current OpenWrt releases and their status
+* Barrier Breaker (10.03) All packages should still work, but no longer tested.
+  Support and workarounds have not been dropped.
-* All packages work on Attitude Adjustment
+* Attitude Adjustment (14.07) Should work without issues
-* All packages except pagekitec (libev) work with backfire 10.03
-* Barrier Breaker (trunk) has not been extensively tested yet, if you find problems please let us know.
+* Chaos Calmer (15.05) Should work without issues
+* Master/Trunk Should work without issues.

+Note that there _are_ duplicate packages here!
+Some packages are also available upstream, with exactly the same version, simply with less old release backage.

-Note: This is only a feed, ie, recipes for building.
+*NOTE*: This is only a feed, ie, recipes for building.
 This does not include binaries for any architecture, for any release.

 Howto